imoldfella/dgn/readme.md

 For the main data log we can have a hash chain, and then record the epoch hash in the transparency log.
 There is no lookup here, by design you read the entire log.

 Is there a way though to allow the firehose readers to prove that they did not equivocate?
-Should they build
+Easy enough to compare their merkle trees.